silversub/terraform/tutorials/multi_region_web_apps.md

    ```
    {: screen}

    If errors occur during the WordPress installation, you can correct the errors that are reported by Ansible and rerun the Ansible playbook again.
 Ansible playbooks are idempotent and can be executed multiple times.
-When you execute a playbook multiple times, only changes that bring the environment to the desired state are executed.
+When you execute a playbook multiple times, only changes that bring the environment to the required state are executed.
    {: tip}

 2. Open WordPress.
 After the initial installation, WordPress is not accessible via the {{site.data.keyword.Bluemix_notm}} Internet Services Global Load Balancer.
 When you try to access WordPress after the initial installation, a `503 Service unavailable` HTTP response code is returned from the {{site.data.keyword.Bluemix_notm}} Load Balancers that are deployed in each region.
 This behavior is expected.
 After the installation, WordPress forces the user who administers WordPress to set up the app by redirecting the user to the WordPress configuration dialog with a `302 Temporary redirect` HTTP response code.
 The {{site.data.keyword.Bluemix_notm}} Load Balancers in each region do not allow to customize the list of valid HTTP response codes and do not recognize a `302` HTTP response code as a healthy response code.
 As a consequence, the {{site.data.keyword.Bluemix_notm}} Internet Services Global Load Balancer returns the `503` HTTP response code to the user.